nahidp/ML-Tasks/Bank-Marketing-2/README.md

 In this task, I work on the classification techniques for an unbalanced dataset.
 The Portuguese Bank Marketing dataset "bank-additional-full.csv" is used for this task which is available in this repository.
-It is also downloadable thrrough "https://archive.ics.uci.edu/ml/datasets/Bank+Marketing" link.
+It is also downloadable through "https://archive.ics.uci.edu/ml/datasets/Bank+Marketing" link.

 This project contains **two parts**.
 The first part is to balance an unbalanced dataset after which I will